Angela Rypien

-Angela Sue Rypien (born October 22, 1990) is a former American football quarterback.
+Angela Sue Rypien (born October 22, 1990) is a stylist and former American football quarterback.
 She played for the Seattle Mist and the Baltimore Charm of the Legends Football League (LFL).
-Rypien is one of the daughters of quarterback Mark Rypien, the only Canadian chosen as Super Bowl MVP when his team, the Washington Redskins, won Super Bowl XXVI, and former Boise State quarterback Brett Rypien is Angela's cousin.
+Rypien is one of the daughters of quarterback Mark Rypien, the only Canadian chosen as Super Bowl MVP when his team, the Washington Redskins, won Super Bowl XXVI.
+Former Boise State quarterback Brett Rypien is Angela's cousin.

 Professional career

 Rypien was the quarterback of the Seattle Mist in 2011, and for the Baltimore Charm in 2012.

 In July 2013, Matt Vensel, writing in The Baltimore Sun, called Rypien the most prominent player in the league.
 Most players in the league play for fun, or for the local fame, and the possibility of local endorsement and appearance fees, and need to hold down a day-job.
 Rypien, on the other hand, is able to support herself solely from working as a model or spokesperson for firms such as Under Armour, EyeBlack and TheraPearl.
 Prior to playing football, was a stylist.
 She has been hired by two different teams in the Lingerie Football League.